-How to Create Forms that allow File Uploads to Google Drive
+How to Create Forms that Allow File Uploads to Google Drive

 Your forms can have multiple file upload fields, eSignatures, date, time picker, and all the standard form fields.
 Use the Rich HTML field to embed YouTube videos, Google Maps, SoundCloud MP3s, Google Slide presentations, Images or any HTML content.

 You can also add data validation rules to various form fields using simple regular expressions.
 The file upload fields can be configured to accept single or multiple files.
-You can also limit uploads to specific types like images, videos, zip, and more.
+You can also limit uploads to specific file extensions like images, videos, zip, and more.

 Step 4.
 Customize the Form’s Settings